To retrieve data from a table, you use the SELECT Transact-SQL statement.

 WHERE LastName = 'Smith'

-Interacting Through the Query Window
+Interacting Through the Query Window:

+This part of the Management Studio takes the place of what was, at one time, a separate tool that was called Query Analyzer.
 The Query window is your tool for interactive sessions with a given SQL Server.
 It is where you can execute statements using Transact-SQL (T-SQL).
 I pronounce it Tee-Squeal, but it is supposed to be Tee-Sequel.
 T-SQL is the native language of SQL Server and its a dialect of Structured Query Language (SQL), and is largely compliant withmodern ANSI/ISO SQL standards.
 You will find that most RDBMS products support basic ANSI/ISO SQL compatibility.
-Because the Query window is where you will spend a fair amount of time, let us take a more in-depth look at this tool and get familiar with how to use it.

 In the next lesson, you will learn how joins are used to retrieve data from multiple tables.